Mukden Palace

-The Mukden Palace (盛京宫殿 (盛京宮殿, Shèngjīng Gōngdiàn)), or Shenyang Imperial Palace (沈阳故宫 (瀋陽故宮, Shěnyáng Gùgōng)), was the former palace of the Later Jin dynasty and the early Qing dynasty.
+Mukden Palace (盛京宫殿 (盛京宮殿, Shèngjīng Gōngdiàn)), or Shenyang Imperial Palace (沈阳故宫 (瀋陽故宮, Shěnyáng Gùgōng)), was the former palace of the Later Jin dynasty and the early Qing dynasty.
 It was built in 1625, and the first three Qing emperors lived there from 1625 to 1644.
 Since the collapse of imperial rule in China, the palace has been converted to a museum that now lies in the center of Shenyang, Liaoning.

 History

 Early construction began in 1625 by Nurhaci, the founder of the Later Jin dynasty.
 By 1631, additional structures were added during the reign of Nurhaci's successor, Hong Taiji.

 The Mukden Palace was built to resemble the Forbidden City in Beijing.
 However, the palace also exhibits hints of Manchu and Tibetan architectural styles.

-After the Qing dynasty replaced the Ming dynasty in 1644 in Beijing, the Mukden Palace lost its status as the official residence of the Qing emperor.
+After the Qing dynasty replaced the Ming dynasty in 1644 in Beijing, the Mukden Palace lost its status as the official residence of the Qing Emperor.
 Instead, the Mukden Palace became a regional palace.

 In 1780, the Qianlong Emperor further expanded the palace.
 Successive Qing emperors usually stayed at the Mukden Palace for some time each year.

+In 1928, the Museum of Three Eastern Provinces was found in the Mukden Palace, it was later renamed Fengtian Old Palace Museum in 1932 but closed in 1936.

+In 1934, the Monument to the Imperial Reign of Manchukuo was built at the southwestern corner of the Mukden Palace, based on the same design that was already built in Hsinking (now Changchun), it was demolished in 1945.

 In 1955, the Mukden Palace was converted into the Shenyang Imperial Palace Museum.

 In 2004, it was included in the UNESCO World Heritage List as an extension of the Imperial Palace of the Ming and Qing Dynasties, or Forbidden City, in Beijing.

 Structure

-The Mukden Palace covers an area of around 60,000 square meters, with over 300 buildings and 20 courtyards.
-According to its layout, it can be divided into three parts: East Section, Middle Section and West Section, and set Middle Section as the main body.
-The East and West Sections were built in the Nurhachi Period.
-The layout of the building from the Eight Banners system in the East Section is a unique feature of the Mukden Palace.
-It is the stereotype of the minority system reflect on the architecture of the Qing dynasty.
-It combines the architectural features of the Han, Manchu and Mongol peoples.
+The Mukden Palace covers an area of around 60,000 square metres, with over 300 buildings and 20 courtyards.
+According to its layout, it can be divided into three parts: East Section, Middle Section and West Section, with the Middle Section as the main body.
+The East and West Sections were built in the Nurhaci Period.
+The layout of the buildings from the Eight Banners system in the East Section is a unique feature of the Mukden Palace.
+It combines architectural features of the Manchu, Han and Mongol peoples.

 The main part of the Middle Section is located in the centre of the ancient city of Shenyang, built in the Hong Taiji period.
 The buildings are arranged on a central axis with a number of symmetrical out-buildings on either side.
 The West Road building was built in 1783.

-This kind of structure constitute with a clear primary and secondary status, strict functional division, and centralized the overall composition with obviously Manchu living feature, but also have disadvantages which are full in the column but lack in row.
+This structure has a strict functional division with a clear distinction between primary and secondary status buildings, the overall composition displays distinct Manchu living features.